Who else is following the Intermittent Fasting Diet?

 If you try making this recipe, don’t forget to share with us a photo of your own rendition using the hashtag #cheznermine

-- Three tablespoons of lemon juice of white vinegar
+- 3 tablespoons lemon juice, or white vinegar

-- two medium tomatoes, seeded and finely chopped
+- 2 medium tomatoes, seeded and finely chopped

 - 1 spring onion, chopped (optional)

-- handful of mixed herbs (parsley, dill and mint), finely chopped
+- ½ cup mixed herbs (parsley, dill and mint), finely chopped

 - Salt and pepper